vietai/dab/README.md

 <p align="center"> <img src="gif/vienvi_demo.gif"/> </p>

+# How to contribute?

+Initially we trained only Vietnamese-English and English-Vietnamese models for back-translation.
+The code in this repository, however, can work with any other pair of languages.
+We therefore invite love, attention and **pull requests** from you on:

+* More and/or better translation models.

+* More and/or better translation data or monolingual data.

+* Code to make our code even easier to use.

+* Texts/Illustrations to make our documentation even easier to understand.

+We will be working on a more detailed guideline for contribution.

 ## BibTex

-If you make use of code/resources provided in this project, please cite the following BibTex:
+If you make use of code/resources provided in this project, please cite using the following BibTex:

 ```
 @article{trieu19backtranslate,